NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
       Firing a malicious railcannon at a core eject creates a very large and high damage explosion.
+You can avoid the damage and knockback by dashing immediately after firing the malicious rail.
     </td>
     <td width="100px">
       TBA (To Be Added)